AL333Z/ReactiveApplication/towards_reactive_mobile_application_development/android.md

 The relevant code is in the `ViewHolder` class, in which:
 - a `WordViewModel` is used to retrieve the properties that describe a `Word` model class;
 - the `onClick` events are pushed through a `PublishSubject<WordViewModel>`.
 This subject is then exposed as an `Observable<WordViewModel>`, and will inform each subscriber when the user selects an item of the list;
-- given the url of the image, the image is downloaded and showed without blocking the main thread;
+- given the url of the image, the image is downloaded and showed without blocking the main thread.